1. What tournament opportunities are available for individual competitive bowlers?

 Yes, although generally only the very best women bowlers stand a chance of winning given the physical advantages of men, not to mention the sheer number of men competing.
 Missy Parkin was the first PBA member and now holds three PBA Regional Titles, Liz Johnson was the first to win a PBA Regional Tournament and is the first to advance to two different televised PBA Tour finals, and Kelly Kulick is the only woman to have won the PBA Tournament of Champions.

 14. Is there a women-only professional tournament series?

 Yes.
 The Professional Women's Bowling Association (PWBA) tour re-launched in 2015 as a joint effort of the USBC and Bowling Proprietors’ Association of America (BPAA).
-The 2018 schedule featured 13 tour stops around the country with the stepladder finals of all 13 shown on national television.
+The tour has more than 16 stops around the country with the stepladder finals for each stop either broadcast via livestream or on national television.

 The PWBA has stringent restrictions governing competition and what equipment can be used that are similar to those of the PBA.
 Membership is open to USBC members in good standing with a 190 average or better.